PawelKrzesinski/Online-Shop/readme.md

 Online shop website.
-Written by following tutorial on https://www.youtube.com/watch?v=023Psne_-_4&list=PLPwotD1blKvkq13kgZYTNEOfOsu_qTASX&index=3&t=11429s then i am adding a sale section and a contact form.
-Languages used : HTML, CSS, Javascript
+Written by following tutorial on Youtube shorturl.at/izOPV .
+I plan to implement a sale tab and a contact form in the future.